European Council on Foreign Relations: Programmes, publications and events

-Wider Europe

-The Wider Europe programme aims to help the EU become a stronger geopolitical actor in its eastern neighbourhood.
-To achieve this goal, the programme supports EU decision-makers’ work on a unified and coherent policy vis-à-vis Russia, and develops consistent strategies to defend the EU’s interests and values in the Wider Europe region.
-The programme focuses on post-Soviet states, the Western Balkans, and Turkey and was launched in 2007 with the aim of fostering this process.
-It was until 2021 directed by Nicu Popescu.

-Middle East and North Africa

-ECFR’s Middle East and North Africa programme seeks to support a coherent European agenda in pursuit of regional interests, working to advance openings for conflict de-escalation, regional stabilisation and democratic transition.
-The programme is directed by Julien Barnes-Dacey.

-Podcast

-In a weekly series, Mark Leonard and his guests explore the big issues in foreign policy.

-ECFR's Council and Board
+Council and board

 ECFR's council currently has over 300 members, each serving a renewable three-year term.
-The membership includes former prime ministers, presidents, European commissioners, current and former parliamentarians and ministers, public intellectuals, business leaders, activists and cultural figures from the EU member states and candidate countries.
+The membership includes former prime ministers, presidents, European commissioners, current and former parliamentarians and ministers, public intellectuals, business leaders, activists, and cultural figures from the EU member states and candidate countries.

-The council is the strongest and most visible expression of ECFR's pan-European identity.
-Through their individual networks and collective engagement with ECFR policy and advocacy initiatives, council members help us ECFR to Europeanise the national conversations in the EU capitals on the EU's foreign policy priorities and challenges.

-The council meets once a year as a full body to discuss how to advance its objectives.
-In addition, groups of council members form various geographical and thematic task forces, which provide ECFR staff with advice and feedback on policy ideas and assist with ECFR's activities within their own countries.
-The council is currently chaired by Carl Bildt (co-chair), Lykke Friis and Norbert Röttgen.
+The council is currently chaired by Carl Bildt (co-chair), Lykke Friis, and Norbert Röttgen.
 The other members of the board are Ian Clarkson, Sylvie Kauffmann, Ivan Krastev, Andrzej Olechowski, Andrew Puddephatt, Javier Solana, and Helle Thorning-Schmidt.

 Funding

 ECFR is a private not-for-profit organization that relies on donations.
-It was originally established with the support of Open Society Foundations, Communitas Foundation and Fundación Para las Relaciones Internacionales y el Diálogo Exterior (FRIDE).
+It was originally established with the support of Open Society Foundations, Communitas Foundation, and Fundación Para las Relaciones Internacionales y el Diálogo Exterior (FRIDE).

-About half of ECFR's funding comes from foundations, one third from governments and the rest from corporations and individuals.
+About half of ECFR's funding comes from foundations, one-third from governments, and the rest from corporations and individuals.
 Open Society Foundations is the main donor to ECFR, funding with its grants one third (£2,345,566 in 2017) of ECFR's total income (£7,278,122 in 2017).
-Other donors include major organizations mainly from Europe and the Western world such as the foundation Stiftung Mercator (£710,753 or ~10% total funding in 2017), European and the Japanese governments, NATO, leading corporations such as Daimler AG and Microsoft as well as wealthy individuals.
+Other donors include major organizations mainly from Europe and the Western world, such as the foundation Stiftung Mercator (£710,753 or ~10% total funding in 2017), the European and Japanese governments, NATO, leading corporations such as Daimler AG and Microsoft, and wealthy individuals.